-The numbers listed below are based on shares of our common stock outstanding as of , 2014, after giving effect to the Stock Split and the Preferred Stock Conversion.
+The numbers listed below are based on shares of our common stock outstanding as of the Stock Split and the Preferred Stock Conversion.

 Upon the completion of this offering, MidOcean will own approximately % of our common stock, or % if the underwriters' option to purchase additional shares of our common stock is exercised in full.